 Induce inhalation anesthesia in the mice using 2% isoflurane in 70% N2O and 30% O2.
 Anesthesia is considered sufficient when the mouse becomes unresponsive to mechanical stimulus applied to its tail.
 Maintain the body temperature of the mice at 36.5 ± 0.5 °C using a body temperature-holding blanket connected to a thermometer.

-Remove all the hair on the chests and necks of the mice by shaving followed by use of hair removal cream, and then make an incision of approximately 2 cm long with iris surgical scissors in the center of the neck.
+Remove all the hair on the chests and necks of the mice by shaving followed by use of hair removal cream, and then make an incision of approximately 2 cm long with surgical blade in the center of the neck.
 Carefully isolate the left common carotid artery (LCCA), external carotid artery, and the branch of the internal carotid artery from surrounding connective tissues.

 Ligate the external carotid artery and the common carotid artery with a surgical suture (4-0 silk suture, half hitch knot) to temporarily block the blood flow into the internal carotid artery during the operation.